-Airbags Pose Serious Risks to Children The passenger's airbag inflates with enough force to kill or seriously injure an infant in a rear-facing child seat.
+Airbags Pose Serious Risks to Children

+The passenger's front airbag inflates with enough force to kill or seriously injure an infant in a rear-facing child seat.

 A small child in a forward-facing child seat is also at risk.
-If the vehicle seat is too far forward, or the child's head is thrown forward during a collision, an inflating airbag can, kill or seriously injure the child.
+If the vehicle seat is too far forward, or the child's head is thrown forward during a collision, an inflating front airbag can kill or seriously injure the child.

-If a small child must ride in the front, follow the instructions provided.
+If a small child must ride in the front, follow the instructions provided in this section.